jmadariagar/jmadariagar.github.io/index.md

 ## About
-I am currently a Ph.D. student in the [Department of Mathematics](https://math.sciences.ncsu.edu) at NC State University, under the mentorship of Professor [Patrick L. Combettes](https://pcombet.math.ncsu.edu).
-In 2022, I successfully completed my MSc degree in Mathematics Engineering at the [University of Chile](https://www.dim.uchile.cl/en/home/), where I received valuable guidance from Professor [Héctor Ramírez C.](https://sites.google.com/site/hectorramirezhomepage/home) Prior to pursuing my graduate studies, I gained practical experience as an Undergraduate Research Assistant at [NIC Chile Research Labs](https://niclabs.cl/), where my work was centered around the implementation of Stochastic and Optimization Models in the context of Internet Quality of Service (QoS) research.
-My research interests are optimization, nonlinear analysis, convex optimization, and variational analysis.
+I am a Ph.D. student in the [Department of Mathematics](https://math.sciences.ncsu.edu) at NC State University, advised by Professor [Patrick L. Combettes](https://pcombet.math.ncsu.edu).
+I completed my MSc in Mathematics Engineering at the [University of Chile](https://www.dim.uchile.cl/en/home/) in 2022, under the guidance of Professor [Héctor Ramírez](https://sites.google.com/site/hectorramirezhomepage/home) Previously, I worked as an Undergraduate Research Assistant at [NIC Chile Research Labs](https://niclabs.cl/), focusing on optimization models for Internet Quality of Service (QoS).{: style="text-align: justify"}

+My research interests include optimization, nonlinear analysis, convex optimization, variational analysis, and stochastic optimization, with a particular focus on the interplay between randomness and deterministic methods in optimization."
 {: style="text-align: justify"}

 ## Contact
 SAS Hall 4125; jimadari [at] ncsu.edu